codacy/docs/docs/codacy-api/examples/adding-repositories-to-codacy-programmatically.md

 done
 ```

-!!! important
-    For the sake of simplicity:

-    -   The GitHub API endpoint used by the script obtains all repositories in a GitHub organization.
-However, you must have admin permissions over the repositories that you add to Codacy.
-If you're not the owner of all the repositories in your GitHub organization, consider using the GitHub API endpoint [/user/repos](https://docs.github.com/en/rest/reference/repos#list-repositories-for-the-authenticated-user){: target="_blank"} instead.
+{% include "../../assets/includes/api-example-pagination-important.md" %}

-    -   The script doesn't consider paginated results obtained from the GitHub API.
+    Besides this, the script doesn't consider paginated results obtained from the GitHub API.
 [Learn how to use pagination on the GitHub API](https://docs.github.com/en/rest/guides/traversing-with-pagination){: target="_blank"} to ensure that you obtain all the repositories in your organization.